The FIRST Platform

 The field is typically 27 feet by 54 feet with elements of varying sizes based on that year's game.
 Robot limitations also vary with last year's game having robots with a max perimeter of 120 inches, a weight limit of 120 lbs, and a height limit 4 feet and 7 inches.
 In 2 minute matches, robots go 3 vs 3 to achieve the highest score.
 Each game has a central theme in which the different challenges and methods of scoring are based on.

-This Past FRC Season: Stronghold
+This Past FRC Season: Power-UP

 We participated in the FRC Regional Competition on Oahu.